 How We Work

-As the only national philanthropic initiative focused on coal community transition, JTF is uniquely positioned to serve as a “hub” to build, connect, and sustain the transition movement.
-The Fund supports and connects frontline communities through four key strategies:
+As the only national philanthropic initiative focused solely on coal community transition, JTF is uniquely positioned to serve as a “hub” to build, connect, and sustain the transition movement.

 Heinrich Boll Foundation Germany Tour

 In November 2016, the Just Transition Fund and ten grantees and partners traveled to Germany for a week-long tour, sponsored by the Heinrich Boll Foundation, to learn from German coal communities in transition.
 In addition to visiting different regions and touring communities at various stages of transition, attendees met with labor leaders, elected officials, nonprofit organizations, and policy experts.
 Just Transition Fund attendees represented organizations engaged in transition across the United States, including Appalachia, the Great Lakes, and the Powder River Basin.

 “Perhaps the single most useful thing about the tour was witnessing the transition away from coal—complete with varying concepts, models, successes, and failures—actually playing out in coal communities in Germany.” –Tour attendee

 “We were able to bring back the experience, knowledge, and the pictures from this tour and share them with leaders working on the ground…” –Tour attendee